 Once you’ve let the seller know there’s an issue, they have 3 business days to make things right for you.
 You’ll be able to check on the status of your request during that time, and if the seller accepts your return, you might then need to ship the item back.

-Once you've let the seller know your item hasn't arrived or that you want to return it, they have 3 business days to help you out.
-You can check back regularly for updates and to find out what you need to do next.
+Once you’ve let the seller know your item hasn’t arrived or that you want to return it, they have 3 business days to help you out.
+You can check back for updates and to find out what you need to do next.

 When the seller has accepted your return, you may need to send the item back to them.
-Who pays the shipping costs depends on why you're returning it.
-If the item was damaged or faulty, they're responsible for the return shipping costs – if you changed your mind, who covers the cost will depend on the seller's return policy.
+Who pays the shipping costs depends on the reason you’re returning it.
+If the item was damaged or faulty, they’re responsible for the return shipping costs – if you changed your mind, who covers the cost will depend on the seller’s return policy.

 Sometimes, there might be an issue you’re unable to resolve with the seller.
 When that happens, we’re here to step in and help.
 We’ll review the request, and get back to you and the seller with our decision.
 If you’re not happy with our decision, and you have extra information you’d like us to consider, you can appeal.
 We’ll review the new information and get back to you with our final decision.